gelmisb/CodeReview/README.md

 # code-review

-This README outlines the details of collaborating on this Ember application.
+This application is based on Ember JS to demonstrate the basic usage and capabilities of this framework.
-A short introduction of this app could easily go here.
+It has ben writtin together with Velocity JS for visual user aid and performance increase

 ## Prerequisites